um-cloudtest1/key-pairs-assignment/README.md

 and push it to GitHub.
 The name of this public key file should be .ssh/ed25519.pub which is in the subfolder .ssh of your home directory.
 To do this in the command line, do the following steps:
 1. Copy your public key file (probably $HOME/.ssh/ed25519.pub) into your repository folder.
+2. Add an password to your private key.
+It is always a good idea to protect private keys with a secure password.
+It probably isn't important that different private keys have different passwords.
+Passwords can be changed later.
 2. Add the file to git with "git add ed25519.pub".
 3. Do a commit with the command "git commit -a -m "Commit of file ed25519.pub"
 4. Do "git push origin".
 (This will push this change to the GitHub version of the repository.)